web-infra-dev/rsbuild/packages/document/docs/en/guide/optimization/inline-assets.md

 ## Inline JS files

-In addition to inlining static assets into JS files, Builder also supports inlining JS files into HTML files.
+In addition to inlining static assets into JS files, Rsbuild also supports inlining JS files into HTML files.

 Just enable the [output.enableInlineScripts](/en/api/config-output.html#outputenableinlinescripts) config, and the generated JS files will not be written into the output directory, but will be directly inlined to the corresponding in the HTML file.